In locked-down Lebanon, protester killed in night of unrest

 Caretaker Prime Minister Hassan Diab has said the coronavirus lockdown was necessary.

-Hospitals, fighting some of the region’s highest infection levels, were already struggling with supply shortages due to Lebanon’s financial meltdown.
+Hospitals, fighting some of the region’s highest infection levels, were already struggling with supply shortages due to the liquidity crunch.

-Additional reporting by Imad Creidi; Editing by Rosalba O’Brien, William Maclean, Frances Kerry and Richard Chang
+Additional reporting by Imad Creidi and Laila Bassam; Editing by Rosalba O’Brien, William Maclean, Frances Kerry and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.